Our Essential Services

 Best Banks and Bank Accounts for Expats in New Zealand

 There are many options for banks in New Zealand, with adequate offers for expats.
 The main ones are ANZ, ASB Bank, BNZ Bank, Kiwibank, and Westpac.
 These offer some of the best online banking options in New Zealand, as well as no-fee bank accounts.

-Even though these are no-fee banking options, the bank may still charge 15 NZD (10 USD) for transferring your money from your current account abroad to your new account.
+You will find no-fee banking options, but the bank may still charge 15 NZD (10 USD) for transferring your money from your current account abroad to your new account.